Package coalton

 INTO :A :B

 INTO imples every element of :a can be represented by an element of :b.
-This conversion might not be injective (i.e., there may be elements in :a that don’t correspond to any in :b).
+This conversion might not be bijective (i.e., there may be elements in :b that don’t correspond to any in :a).

 Methods: